-- 2.9 Further informal consultation was conducted in late 2018 on an intiial draft plan.
-This was placed on the Parish Council web site and widely publicised.
-An online response form generated further comments, including the following that were used to help refine the ANDP to this Regulation 14 Consultation Draft: - ☐ Broad support for the plan's objectives - ☐ Broad agreement with SNC's proposed village confines - ☐ Protect tress and hedgerows - ☐ Speeding traffic e.g. Roade Hill - ☐ Why has the paddock been identified as a local green space? - ☐ The village confines boundary is drawn too tightly - ☐ Should Little Ashton be within the confines? - ☐ Some heritage assets may have been omitted - ☐ Ashton should not be over-developed - ☐ Local drainage needs to be improved - ☐ The plan should include one or two housing sites to support further growth in the village to help support facilities such as the school.
+- 2.9 Further informal consultation was conducted in late 2018 on an initial draft plan.
+The draft plan was placed on the Parish Council web site and widely publicised.
+An online response form generated further comments, including the following that were used to help refine the ANDP for the Regulation 14 consultation and for this submitted plan: - ☐ Broad support for the plan's objectives - ☐ Broad agreement with SNC's proposed village confines - ☐ Need to protect trees and hedgerows - ☐ Speeding traffic e.g. Roade Hill - ☐ Why has the paddock been identified as a local green space? - ☐ The village confines boundary is drawn too tightly - ☐ Should Little Ashton be within the confines? - ☐ Some heritage assets may have been omitted

-- ☐ Sites that have been refused planning permission on Roade Hill and to the rear of Old Manor Farmhouse should be removed from the village confines. - ☐ The Steering Group should contact the owners of the local green spaces, such as Vale Brook Green.
+Ashton should not be over-developed Local drainage needs to be improved The plan should include one or two housing sites to support further growth in the village to help support facilities such as the school.
+Sites that have been refused planning permission on Roade Hill and to the rear of Old Manor Farmhouse should be removed from the village confines.
+The Steering Group should contact the owners of the local green spaces, such as Vale Brook Green.